tomcatmanager/tomcatmanager/docs/library.rst

 ---------------------

-Before you can do anything useful, you need to create a :class:`TomcatManager` object and tell it how to connect to the server.
+Before you can do anything useful, you need to create a :class:`TomcatManager <tm.TomcatManager>` object and tell it how to connect to the server.

 .. automethod:: tomcatmanager.TomcatManager.__init__

-Alternatively, you can use the :meth:`TomcatManager.connect` method, which unlike creating the object, actually tries to connect to the server.
+Alternatively, you can use the :meth:`connect()
+<tomcatmanager.tomcat_manager.TomcatManager.connect>` method, which unlike
+creating the object, actually tries to connect to the server.

 .. automethod:: tomcatmanager.TomcatManager.connect

 Responses from the server
 -------------------------

-Methods in the :class:`TomcatManager` class which talk to the server return a :class:`TomcatManagerResponse` object.

 .. autoclass:: tomcatmanager.models.TomcatManagerResponse
    :members: